PerlAlien/Alien-Role-Dino/README.md

 How does it work?
 Use the bundled [alienfile](https://metacpan.org/pod/alienfile) plugin [Alien::Build::Plugin::Gather::Dino](https://metacpan.org/pod/Alien::Build::Plugin::Gather::Dino).
 That will find any dynamic library paths in your share directory in case they are needed at runtime.
-Then use [Alien::Base::Dino](https://metacpan.org/pod/Alien::Base::Dino) instead of [Alien::Base](https://metacpan.org/pod/Alien::Base) as the base class for your [Alien](https://metacpan.org/pod/Alien) module.
-Instead of using [XSLoader](https://metacpan.org/pod/XSLoader) or
+Then apply this role to you [Alien::Base](https://metacpan.org/pod/Alien::Base) subclass using [Role::Tiny::With](https://metacpan.org/pod/Role::Tiny::With).
+Instead of using [XSLoader](https://metacpan.org/pod/XSLoader) or [DynaLoader](https://metacpan.org/pod/DynaLoader) to load your XS module, use the `xs_load` from your [Alien](https://metacpan.org/pod/Alien).
-[DynaLoader](https://metacpan.org/pod/DynaLoader) to load your XS module, use the `xs_load` from your [Alien](https://metacpan.org/pod/Alien).
 Hopefully the synopsis above makes it clear.

 # ETYMOLOGY